Buhadod/lara-tut/note/Tutoial1.md

     php artisan passport:install
 ```

+## How to solve Personal access client not found.
+Please create one issue ?

 ## Add PassportController for api login and register
 Run this command to create empty controller, we will name it `PassportController`.
 ```